Design Rights - what you need to know

 Do you need to prevent other people from using your designs without your permission?

 Design Rights protect the texture, contours, shape, materials and decoration of a design.
 They can apply to a wide range of products including packaging, graphics, logos and the ‘look and feel’ of products.
 These creative assets are what make your business unique so having the appropriate design rights for protection is crucial.

 They can also be ‘Registered Designs’ (which are less valuable but still have some protection despite not being registered).
 Design Rights give you the right to prevent copying of your designs and to earn money from their licensed use.
 As a result, ensuring you have design rights protection for your creative assets can benefit you and your business financially.

 How LawBite can help

 At LawBite, we are dedicated to ensuring businesses get the best advice for any legal issues, including design rights.
 Our Intellectual Property lawyers and solicitors can help you affordably and quickly to:

-- Identify which Designs you own or could own
+- identify which Designs you own or could own

-- Work out whether these designs can be ‘Registered’
+- work out whether these designs can be ‘Registered’

-- Assist you to get them registered
+- assist you to get them registered

-- Help you commercialise those Design Rights
+- help you commercialise those Design Rights

-- Make sure that you are not infringing other peoples’ designs
+- make sure that you are not infringing other peoples’ designs

 Why Design Rights are important for your business